matheus-miranda/android-ll-challenge/README.md

 ## Delivery App
 Modularized app, based on MVI and Clean Architecture.
 It allows you to create, read, update and delete a delivery form on a local database.
 The city field is fetched from a remote API (Brazilian cities) after choosing the State.
-Static code analysis with detekt, Github Action CI and complete unit and instrumented testing.
+Static code analysis with detekt, Github Actions CI and complete unit and instrumented testing.

 Built with:
 - Jetpack Compose